AndyObtiva/glimmer-dsl-swt/README.md

 API:
 - `#start` starts animation as a method on the animation object (returned from `animation` keyword)
 - `#stop` stops animation gracefully as a method on the animation object (returned from `animation` keyword)

-Caveat:
-In order for animation to occur, the frame block must include changes that happen directly on the canvas (like setting initial background updating every frame) not just changes to shapes.
-This should be fixed in the future.

 Learn more at the [Hello, Canvas Animation!
 Sample](#hello-canvas-animation).